ascorncup/PRODIGY_DS_02/README.md

 This repository contains the code and data for predicting survival on the Titanic using machine learning algorithms.
 The Titanic dataset is a classic dataset used for machine learning and predictive modeling tasks.
 The goal of this project is to build and compare different machine learning models to predict whether a passenger survived the Titanic disaster based on various features such as age, gender, passenger class, etc.

 ## Dataset
 The dataset used for this project is the Titanic dataset, which contains information about passengers onboard the Titanic, including whether they survived or not.
-The dataset is available in the `titanic.csv` file.
+The dataset is available [here](https://www.canva.com/link?target=https%3A%2F%2Fwww.kaggle.com%2Fc%2Ftitanic%2Fdata&design=DAFpRxy47kU&accessRole=viewer&linkSource=document)

 ## observations of relationships of variables
 ![](img4.png)